tap1240/points-demo/README.txt

         - Transactions - performs a POST request to add a transaction to the backend - "http://localhost:3001/addTx"
         - Spend - performs a POST request to spend points from the backend - "http://localhost:3001/spend"

+    - home does not live refresh, must refresh page to see changes
+        - not super concerned about this since it's just a demo app
+        - if it were live, I would use some type of listener to the backend or use a context to store the user data throughout the app